dabeaz/curio/README.rst

 **Q: Is curio going to evolve into a framework?**

-A: No. The current goal is merely to provide a small, simple library for performing concurrent I/O, task synchronization, and common systems operations involving interprocess communication and subprocesses.
+A: Unclear.
+The current goal is merely to provide a small, simple library for performing concurrent I/O, task synchronization, and common systems operations involving interprocess communication and subprocesses.
 It is not anticipated that curio itself would evolve